Biomedical Engineer

 • Designing and conducting clinical trials for innovative medical equipment or treatment methods

-• If working with manufactures, a biomedical engineer works closely with marketing departments to ensure they are happy with the cost and quality of a product, as well as ensuring it is viable for mass production
+• If working with manufacturers, working closely with marketing departments to ensure they are happy with the cost and quality of a product, as well as ensuring it is viable for mass production

 • Approaching other industry companies to help market and sell the product

-• If working in a hospital, a biomedical engineer collaborates with doctors and patients to oversee the course of a patient's treatment
+• If working in a hospital, collaborating with doctors and patients to oversee the course of a patient's treatment

 • Training healthcare professionals in the correct ways to use a product and offering advice and guidance to clinicians when dealing with technical difficulties